ncbi/ncbi-cxx-toolkit-public/src/objtools/edit/unit_test/test_cases/README.txt

 PROCESSING_STAGE:
 This differs depending on the function you're testing.
 A PROCESSING_STAGE is mandatory for a given FUNC_TO_TEST unless noted otherwise.
-For all .asn files, we use text ASN.1 with C-style macros for human-readability.
+For all .asn files, we use text ASN.1

 For FUNC_TO_TEST "divvy" (C++ func: DivvyUpAlignments), PROCESSING_STAGE could be: